lilyminium/psiresp/README.md

 **Hard to test, maybe work:**

 * EspA2 (Psi4 minimises to quite a different geometry with HF/STO-3G compared to GAMESS)
-* Resp2 (Ethanol example works; others can't say for sure, optimisation at PW6B95/aug-cc-pV(D+d)Z is so slow)
-* ATBResp (Paper pretty light on details; charges produced by ATB now differ from original 2011 paper)

 ### Copyright